Microsoft Paint - Hidden Snap To Grid

 4. Change the GridExtent property to anything greater than 1.

-5. Launch Microsoft Paint and play around (try the pencil tool first; it's cool) (Almost) everything you do will snap to an invisible grid!
-(This is completely different from that zoom grid that separates the pixels.)
+5. Launch Microsoft Paint and play around (try the pencil tool first; it's cool), almost everything you do will snap to an invisible grid.
+Note that this is completely different from that zoom grid that separates the pixels.

-CAUTION: Modifying the registry can be dangerous.
-Don't do it unless you know what you are doing.
-Also, I don't know why Microsoft wouldn't add a menu within Paint to activate that functionality, as it is clearly capable of doing it!
+I don't know why Microsoft didn't add a menu within Paint to activate that functionality, as it is clearly capable of doing it.